jinyanzha/jyzlmr/README.md

 - The Adjusted R-squared accounts for the number of predictors in the model, providing a better measure for models with multiple predictors.
 - The F-statistic tests whether the overall regression model is a good fit for the data.
 - Residual standard error provides a measure of the typical size of residuals.
+- Confidence Interval provide a range within which we expect the true value of the regression coefficient to lie, with a certain level of confidence, in this case, 95%.